- If my Jeep is white and I would like the camper to match the body, do I need to get both the shell and top painted to match?

 - Adding weight high on any vehicle impacts the center of gravity, and stability.
 We recommend carrying only things that won't fit in the camper on top - such as kayaks, surfboards, or bikes.
 Heavy items such as tires, tools and liquids (water or fuel) should be carried inside or as low as possible on the vehicle

-- Ursa Minor designs and manufactures composite campers, including the ECamper, the J30 and the J180 products.
+Ursa Minor designs and manufactures composite campers, including the ECamper, the J30 and the J180 products.
 Our expertise is in engineering, design and production of vehicle based campers.
-We do conversions and installations of our products in San Diego, CA and ship worldwide.
+We do conversions and installations of our products in San Diego, CA and ship worldwide to dealers and retail customers.
+AT Overland was a Ursa Minor dealer from 2011 to 2015.

 The J30 and J180 fit: